katcipis/katcipis.github.io/content/blog/mux-channels-go.md

-As I mentioned earlier, the design space is vast, you can even work with a shared map and use some locking mechanism around it, but for the sake of brevity I will focus on how to model this problem using only channels and communication.
+As I mentioned earlier, the design space is vast, you can even work with a shared map and use some locking mechanism around it, but for the sake of brevity I will focus on how to model this problem using only channels and explicit communication between the concurrent units.

 Enriching the diagram to use channels gives a hint that it is a good idea to use channels and communication to solve